antonio-war/SwiftyNetworking/README.md

 # Overview

-**SwiftyNetworking** is a powerful and easy-to-use networking client written in Swift.
+**SwiftyNetworking** is a modern, lightweight networking client written in Swift, built with Swift 6 and strict concurrency in mind.
-It simplifies making network requests and handling responses, allowing you to focus on building your application rather than dealing with the complexities of networking.
+It streamlines network communication, allowing you to focus on your app’s logic rather than the intricacies of HTTP.
-- **Simple**: Designed with simplicity and ease of use in mind, SwiftyNetworking eliminates the need for extensive configuration, making it ready to use right out of the box.
+- **Simple**: Offers a clean API that works out of the box with minimal setup, focused solely on performing requests and returning responses.
-- **Asynchronous**: Built with modern Swift concurrency, supporting async/await.
+- **Asynchronous**: Designed from the ground up to leverage async/await, Swift’s structured concurrency model, and Sendable for thread safety.
-- **Flexible**: Customize requests with different methods, headers, and cache policies.
+- **Flexible**: Easily configure requests with methods, headers, query parameters, and cache policies.
-- **Inspectable**: SwiftyNetworking collect some network metrics that can be used for in-depth debugging.
+- **Inspectable**: Collects network metric to help with debugging and performance analysis.

 ---
 # Integration